 - In Canada, the financial services industry is relatively mature and the three largest life insurance companies serve more than two-thirds of the Canadian life insurance and group benefits markets.
 In the wealth space, we also face competition from Canadian retail banks and investment dealers, and also from emerging disruptors such as "robo-advisors". - In the United States, the largest insurance market in the world, the market is more fragmented and characterized by a large number of competitors.
 We face strong competition from established players in the group life and disability, dental, vision, stop-loss, and voluntary markets, all of which are markets with a number of competitors.
-In the turn-key disability market, there are two other primary competitors and competition is expected to remain stable. - In Asia, the life insurance market in countries where we participate are still evolving.
-The growth potential for insurance in Asian markets, has created strong competition from both domestic and international insurers.
+In the turnkey disability market, there are two other primary competitors and competition is expected to remain stable. - In Asia, the life insurance market in countries where we participate are still evolving.
+The growth potential for insurance in Asian markets has created strong competition from both domestic and international insurers.
 We are observing the larger pan-Asian insurers grow at the fastest rate, with consolidation occurring in many markets.
-Additionally, many of the Asian markets that we operate in have foreign ownership restrictions, and this may place constraints on our ability to operate or grow in these markets.
-In the international high net worth life insurance market (which we moved from the U.S. to Asia), competition is increasing from the main competitors who operate in this business. - In Asset Management, despite some consolidation, we face strong competition from a variety of players including large global asset managers, small local managers specializing in niche markets / products, multi-national and local banks as well as other insurance companies.
+Additionally, some of the Asian markets that we operate in have foreign ownership restrictions, and this may place constraints on our ability to operate or grow in these markets.
+In the international high net worth life insurance market (which for Sun Life operates out of our Asia business group), competition is increasing from the main competitors who operate in this business. - In Asset Management, despite some consolidation, we face strong competition from a variety of players including large global asset managers, small local managers specializing in niche markets/products, multi-national and local banks as well as other insurance companies.
 In addition, there has been a trend among retail and institutional investors towards lower-cost passive investment products, including index and other types of exchange-traded funds, which has led to a decreased allocation of investor assets to active investment strategies.
 At the same time, there has been an increased demand for fixed-income, liability-driven investing and yield-oriented alternative products among institutional and high net worth investors.
+This trend may accelerate, given the prolonged period of low interest rates exacerbated by the COVID-19 pandemic.